sirredbeard/determined-wsl/README.md

 `determined-agent run`

-If you recieve the message "agent is past reconnect period, it must restart", simply re-run `determined-agent run`.
+If you recieve the message `agent is past reconnect period, it must restart`, simply re-run `determined-agent run`.

 You may want to disable the determined-agent systemd service: